laurent22/joplin/readme/debugging.md

 ## Mobile application

-- In the [Configuration screen](https://github.com/laurent22/joplin/blob/dev/readme/config_screen.md), press on the **Log button** and post a screenshot of any error/warning.
+- In the [Configuration screen](https://github.com/laurent22/joplin/blob/dev/readme/config_screen.md), press on the **Log button**, and from the options menu, press "share".
+Attach the shared log (or just relevant portions) to the GitHub issue.

 # Creating a low-level bug report on Android